 3 – Ancient traditions

-4 – South Korean Marriage Laws
+4 – South Korean marriage laws

-There is also the "customary law marriage" which refers to marriages that have not been properly registered, but the couple already lives together and is assumed by others.
+There is also the "customary law marriage" which refers to marriages that have not been properly registered, but the couple already lives together and is assumed to others.
 In South Korea same-sex marriage is not recognized.

 5 – Pre-ceremony at the South Korean wedding

 South Korean marriage is based on the Confucian teachings, who values the family above all else.
 So marriage is a very important moment in the life of the couple and also to maintain social status.